Kun-kz/Stock_Analysis/README.md

 ## Overview of Project

 This project uses VBA to analyze the green energy stocks’ performance to help Steve decide which stocks to invest in.
 It also requires the data running process to be easier and more user-friendly.
 Our original dataset includes green energy stocks’ daily closing price and the trading volume in 2017 and 2018.
 The results indicate that in general, the green energy stock market performs well in 2017 and it drops in 2018.
-After refactoring VBA code, our code runs faster.
-The execution time is shortened.
+The original script we created performs well.
+But after refactoring VBA code, it becomes better.
+It runs faster and the execution time is shortened.

 ## Results